percona/pbm-docs/docs/reference/backup-options.md

 | `gzip` and `pgzip`   | -1 - default compression, 0 - no compression, 1 - best speed, 9 - best compression| -1

 Note that the greater value you specify, the more time and computing resources it will take to compress the data.

+### backup.timeouts.startingStatus

+*Type*: unit32 <br>
+*Default*: 33

+The wait time (in seconds) for PBM to start physical backups on all shards.
+Increasing this value is useful when it takes longer than usual to open the `$backupCursor`.